-Earl F. Morris Track: Named for alumnus Earl F. Morris, former chair of the board of directors, the 400-meter, all-weather track is a quarter-mile long and encircles Edwards-
+Earl F. Morris Track: Named for class of 1930 alumnus Earl F. Morris, former chair of the board of directors, the 400-meter, all-weather track is a quarter-mile long and encircles Edwards- Maurer Field.

-Maurer Field.
 Use Earl F. Morris Track on first reference and Morris Track on subsequent references.